filetrust/glasswall-engineering-site/docs/products/cloud-sdk/rebuild/api.md

         <p>The request Content-Type is application/json </p>
         <p>Three arguments are specified in the JSON, 'InputGetUrl', 'OutputPutUrl' and a fully optional 'contentManagementPolicyJson'. </p>
         <p>The 'file' argument contains the raw content and the file name.</p>
-        <p>The 'ContentManagementFlags' field in the JSON is the content management policy model (See section).</p>
+        <p>The 'ContentManagementFlags' field in the JSON is the Content Management Policy model (See section).</p>
     </div>
     <div class="api-details-right  api-details-column">
         <div class="api-details-example">